EsterChang/CS4641/index.md

 of a continuous value, we will be utilizing regression methods to solve it.

 ### Dataset
-Our [dataset](https://www.kaggle.com/mirichoi0218/insurance) originates from Kaggle and contains a mix of text and numerical data.
+Our [dataset](https://www.kaggle.com/mirichoi0218/insurance) originates from Kaggle and contains a mix of numerical and categorical data.
 The features include:
 - Age: integer
 - Sex: male or female
 - BMI: decimal